nerdzeu/nerdz.eu/README.md

 *  And more...

 Over the years the authors of the original code also wrote "temporary" files and C utils to help run the site.
 Those files are not included in this repository.
+Those files are not just utilities, they're also used on the website for "statistical" features like the (Top|Monthly) 100 list.
+They will not work without them, and since we're not providing them, they will not work _period_.
+Don't ask why they aren't working in an issue.

 Contributing
 ============